CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 1. Gain access to the internal database using Kubernetes port forwarding capability.
 You need to complete this process on a PC/server where you have access to a SQL client application to query and execute SQL commands.

 2. Use the following server address in your SQL client application: 127.0.0.1\mcr.microsoft.com/mssql/server,1433.
-Alternatively, you can request CluedIn support by sending an email to support@cluedin.com or reach out to your delivery manager.
+Alternatively, you can request CluedIn support by sending an email to <a href="mailto:support@cluedin.com">support@cluedin.com</a> or reach out to your delivery manager.

 3. Use the following SQL insert statement (or populate the values manually by editing the table).
 ```